0

 The Spirit Walker's Natural Order node allows you to tame one unique beast boss at a time.
 Unique tame beasts receive 30% increased movement speed from the ascendancy and get possessed by a random Azmeri spirit every 20 seconds for additional bonuses.
 The developers have stated that each boss is manually tuned when converted to a companion, so the raw numbers from their enemy versions won't carry over 1:1.
 That said, their base stat ratios, skill kits, resistances, and movement tags give us a strong indication of their relative power.

 Here we rank all 32+ beast bosses by their life multiplier, damage multiplier, fire resistance, and movement speed.
-Below is a ranking of the most promising beast bosses from strongest to most situational, incorporating those data points.
+Below is a ranking of the most promising beast bosses from strongest to most situational, based on data points and confirmed playtesting feedback from community testers like GhazzyTV!

 • Damage Type: Physical + Fire (40-100% conversion on various skills)